Rule 3745-300-09 | Property-specific risk assessment procedures.

 (4) The applicable standards for surface water under paragraph (G) of this rule.

-(5) The soil saturation concentrations, for all compounds which are not at solid phase at ambient soil temperatures, if such concentration are lower than the applicable standard concentrations determined in accordance with paragraphs (H)(1) to (H)(4) of this rule.
-The volunteer shall use the following equation, along with property-specific information, to calculate a property-specific soil saturation concentration:
+(5) The soil saturation concentrations, for all compounds which are not at solid phase at ambient soil temperatures, if such concentrations are lower than the applicable standard concentrations determined in accordance with paragraphs (H)(1) to (H)(4) of this rule.
+Use the following equation, along with property-specific information, to calculate a property-specific soil saturation concentration:

-(a) The volunteer shall obtain all chemical-specific values for the above equation from one of the following sources:
+(a) Obtain all chemical-specific values for the above equation from one of the following sources:

 (i) Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures."